 Dr. N. Rex Ghormley Past-President of the American Academy of Optometry (AAO) passed away November 4, 2009.
-In 2010 the American Optometric Foundation (AOF), in consult with Dr. Ghormley's family, established an annual student travel fellowship in his honor.
+In 2010 the American Academy of Optometry Foundation (AAOF), in consult with Dr. Ghormley's family, established an annual student travel fellowship in his honor.
 These fellowships are designed to encourage optometry students to attend key national meetings and exchange scientific ideas and research for use in an everyday clinical environment.

 Each year the AAO will offer a N. Rex Ghormley student travel fellowship of $750 to attend the American Academy of Optometry’s Annual Meeting.
 The fellowship will be awarded primarily for accomplishment and potential in optometric research and education.
 Academic abilities, including clinical abilities if relevant, are considered.
-Being a presenter of a paper or a poster is required.
+Applicants must have an accepted paper or poster.

 The Academy Student Travel Fellowship applications are evaluated by the Academy’s Research Committee.
 Once the applicant submits his/her application, an email will be generated to the recommender; the recommender can use this link to upload the applicant's recommendation.

 - Student MUST be a member of the American Academy of Optometry.
 To become a student member, download the Student Application Form (PDF).